Powerlearnproject/se-assignment-day-2-git-and-github-gloria-mukhwana/README.md

 projects from your own GitHub.
 Forking is particularly useful when working on a group or a collaborative project.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+The issues and project boards are primary to GitHub workflow.
+The issues board allows one to enter in-feature requests for example if someone finds a bug or any other issue.
+Here, it is possible to assign someone in the team the task of looking into the issue, and can be put as a project and the milestones recorded.
+It is alredy evident at this point how issues comes in handy to improvr project organization.
+The ptoject board is a platform for project management where all issues and pull requests can be viewed and the different viewes in open discussions from issues filtered.
+This is important in tracking bugs and managing taska as one can see everything that had been raised and worked on.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?